No-frills grocer Aldi to add fifth Charleston-area store in Goose Creek

 Aldi opened its fourth location in the Charleston region in August in the former Barnes & Noble Booksellers space on Rivers Avenue in North Charleston.

-Earlier this year, Aldi opened on North Main Street in Summerville, just south of Earth Fare supermarket.
+Earlier this year, it opened on North Main Street in Summerville, just south of the Earth Fare supermarket.

 The grocer launched its first store in the Charleston region in 2015 off Dorchester Road on the edge of Summerville and North Charleston.
 The company then followed with a second store on Johnnie Dodds Boulevard in Mount Pleasant in 2017.